 At this step, one may wonder whether an approach that only yields weak convergence results is relevant considering the empirical variance is a consistent estimator of $\sigma^2$.
 Our idea is to explore statistical inference for trees from coding processes, i.e., via functional data analysis.
 This connection has been first established in the recent paper \cite{doi:10.1080/10618600.2013.786943}.
 In the present article we aim at investigating this strategy when the data have been generated from the stochastic model of conditioned Galton-Watson trees.
 In Subsection \ref{ss:missingnoisydata}, we prove from simulations that our estimators based on the weak convergence of Harris paths provide good results even from missing or noisy data, in particular when the empirical variance presents a large bias or can not be computed, showing the great interest of this approach.

 The application of our estimators on simulated and real data in Section \ref{sec:simu} appears to be a non trivial task, in particular because it requires important preliminary computations.
 For this reason and to provide a turnkey solution, we have developed a \verb+Matlab+ toolbox that enables users to quickly and easily apply our methods to data.
-This toolbox as well as a detailed user documentation can be found at the webpage: \url{http://agh.gforge.inria.fr}.
+This toolbox as well as a detailed user documentation are available from the authors upon request.
 The numerical experiments presented in Subsection \ref{ss:simulateddata} show that both our estimators and the approach developed in \cite{KPDRV14} are intrinsically biased for binary trees because of the approximation of the Harris paths of finite trees by the average Brownian excursion.
 Indeed, we empirically observe on simulation examples that Harris paths of binary trees weakly converge to the Brownian excursion from below (see Figure \ref{fig:biasvssigma}).
 As a consequence, we introduce a numerical correction of this negative bias, also implemented in the toolbox.
 The simulation study illustrates the good behavior of the corrected estimates on finite-sample sizes.